Are Anxiety and Panic Attacks the Same? Understanding the Key Differences

 Therapeutic Pathways

-Whether facing anxiety or panic attacks, therapy can offer a core foundation for coping.
-A few valuable methods include:
+Whether facing anxiety or panic attacks, therapy offers a core foundation for coping:

-1. Cognitive Behavioral Therapy (CBT): Helps identify and reshape unhelpful thought patterns, fostering healthier coping mechanisms.
+• Cognitive Behavioral Therapy (CBT): Helps identify and reshape unhelpful thought patterns, fostering healthier coping mechanisms

-2. Exposure Techniques: Guides individuals in gradually confronting feared triggers, ultimately minimizing avoidance behaviors.
+• Exposure Techniques: Guides you in gradually confronting feared triggers, ultimately minimizing avoidance behaviors

-3. Relaxation Exercises: Tactics like breathing exercises, mindfulness, and progressive muscle relaxation can calm heightened anxiety.
+• Relaxation Exercises: Breathing exercises, mindfulness, and progressive muscle relaxation can calm heightened anxiety

 Medication Considerations